-• Unidentified flying objects: These microscopic objects consist of dust and particles floating around in the air, generated by wind, equipment, or cleaning operations.
-When working in dusty conditions, wear eye protection.
-Even a small speck in the eye can lead to trouble.
+- Unidentified flying objects.
+These microscopic objects consist of dust and particles floating around in the air, generated by wind, equipment, or cleaning operations.
+When working in dusty conditions, where eye protection.
+Even a small speck in the eye can lead to trouble. - Particles resulting from chipping, grinding, sawing, brushing, hammering, or using powered tools.
+These particles move at an amazing speed and strike with the force of a bullet.
+Wear eye protection anytime overhead operations are performed.
+It may be advisable on some jobs to wear safety goggles under a full-face shield.

-- Particles resulting from chipping, grinding, sawing, brushing, hammering, or using power tools: These particles move at an amazing speed and strike with the force of a bullet.
-Wear eye protection any time over-head operations are performed.
-It may be advisable on some jobs to wear safety goggles under a full-face shield. - Invisible hazards: You can't see the injurious light rays generated by welding operations or laser beams.
-And their effects often are not felt until hours later.
+- Invisible hazards.
+You cannot see the injurious light rays generated by laser beams or welding operations.
+Their effects often are not felt until hours later.
 Wear the eye protection required when using such equipment.
-And if you happen to be working nearby, don't look in the direction of welding arcs or where a laser beam is being used. - Liquids: Hot liquids, such as tar or asphalt, solvents, paint, and solutions for cleaning masonry or metal can cause serious eye injury if splashed in your face.
+If you happen to be working nearby, don't look in the direction of welding arcs or where a laser beam is being operated. - Liquids.
+Hot liquids, such as tar or asphalt, solvents, paint, and solutions for cleaning masonry or metal can cause serious eye injuries if splashed in or on your face.
 The use of proper eye protection, possibly a full-face shield, is essential when transferring liquids between containers and when using caustic or acid cleaners.

-Making the most of eye protection:
+Making the Most of Eye Protection:

 Eye protectors are only as good as they fit.
-A poor fit is not only uncomfortable, but it also defeats the purpose of wearing the protection - to keep objects and splashes away from the eyes.
-Poorfitting eye protection should be replaced.
-Eye and face protectors will fit better and last longer if they are cared for properly.
+A poor fit is not only uncomfortable, but it also defeats the purpose of wearing the protection.
+Good fitting eye protection keeps objects and splashes away from the eyes.
+Poor fitting eye protection should be replaced.

+Eye and face protectors will fit better and lasts longer if they are cared for properly.